Two dogs die after eating substance in backyard, police say

 LOUISVILLE, Ky. — Two dogs are dead after eating an undetermined substance in the backyard of a home in the Schnitzelburg neighborhood, according to LMPD.
-The incident is under investigation.

-It happened at a home in the 800 block of Mulberry St. Two dogs reportedly began to seize after eating something along the fence of the backyard.
-Both dogs were later euthanized.
+This happened in the 800 block of Mulberry Street.

+The owner of the pets, Amelia Oglesby, said her two dogs ate poison that somehow ended up near the fence in her backyard.

+While she was away, her sister was watching her dogs and said they were spending a lot of time by the back fence.
+Oglesby said that was normal with how many cars and people pass by.
+It wasn't until one of the dogs started to have a seizure that her sister realized something wasn't right.

 LMPD confirmed that officers responded to the incident and encouraged the homeowners to contact Louisville Metro Animal Services.
 According to LMPD, LMAS will handle the investigation.